Cal-Rex/milestone-project-4-fly-movement-library/README.md

     - javascript and API override attempted, but couldn't get it to work
         - https://stackoverflow.com/questions/19410789/youtube-player-api-with-loop
     - client has alternative hosting service already set up.
 Will use this instead.
-- when a 1rm is entered, movement becomes un-bookmarked
+- connection refused (error: 111) when trying to reset password.

 ___

 # C R E D I T S